pavvo/async-nestjs-zod/README.md

 The reason of this structure is default `ZodValidationException`.

-You can customize the exception by creating custom `nestjs-zod` entities using the factories:
+You can customize the exception by creating custom `async-nestjs-zod` entities using the factories:

 - [Validation Pipe](#creating-custom-validation-pipe)
 - [Guard](#creating-custom-guard)